FAQ's &

 What is the cost of being on the dance team?

-It’s typically about $2000-2500 per competition dancer, but that price is offset by fundraising.
-For our sideline team, the cost is about $1000 out of pocket.
-At our parent meeting we will have specific numbers to show what was paid out of pocket and what was covered with fundraising during the current season.
+It’s typically about $3,000 per Varsity competition dancer, but that price is offset by fundraising.
+For our JV team, the cost is around $1500 out of pocket.
 Please keep in mind, prices continue to go up.
-Camp, clothing, and the cost to go to National's, had all gone up from the previous year.
+Camp, clothing, and the cost to attend competitions and go to National's, continues to go up from the previous years.

 Do dancers letter?

-How many dancers will you take on the competition team?
-On the sideline team?
+How many dancers will you take on each team?

 What skills do I need to make the competition team?
 The sideline team?